-The footprint of the Greenfinch Project was designed to avoid disturbance to current and historic records of Threatened Flora E. resinosa (records from 1904 to 2018), the Westonia Common (remnant vegetation/ biological diversity and fauna habitat) and TEC where possible by using existing infrastructure of the Edna May gold mine and concentrating developments in areas of existing disturbance.
+The footprint of the Greenfinch Project was designed to avoid disturbance to known records of Threatened Flora E. resinosa (records from 1904 to 2018), the Westonia Common (remnant vegetation/biological diversity and fauna habitat) and TEC where possible by using existing infrastructure of the Edna May gold mine and concentrating developments in areas of existing disturbance.